Before and after photo: How Zuckerberg trained to get a six-pack - Breaking Latest News

 read too

-At 19, David Colombo hacked Teslas, at 21 he earned more than 100,000 euros a year as a cyber expert: “I want to be a millionaire”
+At 19 he hacked Teslas, now he earns more than 100,000 euros a year as a cyber expert

 Zuckerberg can still prove he’s fast though.
 At the end of April 2023, the tech billionaire ran five kilometers in 19:34 minutes – and published his run on Instagram.